 Fig. 2: Distribution of the shortest-path length from categories to the FD root category.

-Most subcategories reachable from the selected root are not relevant to the domain.
-E.g. all the top 10 most populous categories at level 5 are irrelevant: Oceanography, Water pollution, Physical exercise, Bodies of water, Natural materials, Country planning in the UK, etc. We discuss below reasons and examples for such a disappointing initial hierarchy.
+Oceanography, Water pollution, Physical exercise, Bodies of water, Natural materials, Country planning in the UK, etc. We discuss below reasons and examples for such a disappointing initial hierarchy.

 4.1 Reasons for Irrelevant Inclusions